Kash Patel’s use of the FBI jet sparks outrage. Here’s why he couldn’t travel to the Olympics any other way - Local News 8

 “We take off and land at Andrews every single time because it’s cheaper and we do so because it saves the taxpayers’ dollars,” Patel said.

-Holder, the former attorney general who was the subject of criticism from Grassley and other Republicans, says he is struck by the silence from the same Republicans on Patel’s travel.
-Holder says he still believes there’s a legitimate need for FBI directors to travel on government aircraft for emergency secure communications reasons.
+Holder, the former attorney general who was the subject of criticism from Grassley and other Republicans, said he is struck by the silence from the same Republicans on Patel’s travel.
+Holder said he still believes there’s a legitimate need for FBI directors to travel on government aircraft for emergency secure communications reasons.
 But he believes Patel is abusing the privilege.

 Holder told CNN in an interview that during his time as attorney general he replaced his family trips abroad to go to Martha’s Vineyard instead.